jsmoriss/jsm-user-locale/readme.txt

 <p>There are no settings to update or adjust &mdash; simply install and activate the plugin.</p>
 </blockquote>

+= Developers =

+See the plugin [Other Notes](https://wordpress.org/plugins/jsm-user-locale/other_notes/) for available filters and examples.

 == Installation ==

 = Automated Install =